 Ready, set...bake!
 The Great British Bake Off is back on our screens in its fifth season with Channel 4.

-The show sees 12 contestants spend their weekends wrist-deep in all sorts of baking challenges, from intricate pastries and delicate biscuits to sturdy breads and towering cakes.
+The hit TV show sees 12 contestants spend their weekends wrist-deep in all sorts of baking challenges, from intricate pastries and delicate biscuits to sturdy breads and towering cakes.

 Who are the judges of The Great British Bake Off?

-The bakers are returning to the tent, overseen by Paul Hollywood and Prue Leith in the fourth year of teaming up as judges.
+The bakers return to the tent to be overseen by Paul Hollywood and Prue Leith in the fourth year of teaming up as judges.

 Matt Lucas and Noel Fielding will also take up the mantle of presenting and most likely distracting the contestants week after week.

-Who is competing on The Great British Bake Off in 2021?
+Who competed on The Great British Bake Off in 2021?

 Joining the judges and presenters are 12 contestants from all over the UK.
 Get to know them a bit more here before they appear on our screens.